denizyuret/Knet.jl/docs/intro.rst

 * installation link is broken: http://www.sphinx-doc.org/en/stable/markup/inline.html
 * size inference?
 * introduce table of distributions, Bernoulli etc.
 * rnn1: would be nice to use 0 for xsize at this point.
 Also this is the second time we are using Xavier etc without much explanation.
 * broadcasting, explain in minibatch?
+* amazon machine, pull/fork, issues.
+* update options
+* ref links do not show up in github, neigher does :math: this is normal, it happens on Julia doc as well.